Trends and status of liver neoplasms in flatfish

 Further information

-Liver neoplasia (carcinogenesis) has been the subject of numerous studies investigating hazardous substances and their biological effects.
+Liver neoplasms are benign or malignant tumours and have been the subject of numerous studies investigating hazardous substances and their biological effects.
 Laboratory and mesocosm studies have successfully induced neoplastic lesions within fish livers following exposure to contaminants (Hawkins and others, 1990; Vethaak and others, 1996) and previous field studies have observed correlations between anthropogenic contaminants and neoplastic liver lesions.
-Several studies undertaken in North America provide strong evidence that polycyclic aromatic hydrocarbons and persistent organic pollutants (including polychlorinated biphenyls and organochloride pesticides) result in the formation of abnormal liver conditions (including neoplastic lesions), in several fish species (Myers and others, 1990; Myers and others, 1998; Stehr and others, 2004).
-Furthermore, polybrominated diphenyl ethers are structurally similar to polychlorinated biphenyls, persistent, and may also be implicated in the formation of liver neoplasms in fish.
-European field studies have since identified similar toxicopathic, pre-neoplastic and neoplastic lesions in the European flounder (Platichthys flesus) and common dab (Limanda limanda) that are considered the primary bioindicator species in the OSPAR North-east Atlantic region (Köhler, 1990; Lang and others, 2006; Vethaak and others, 2009; Stentiford and others, 2010).
+Several studies undertaken in North America provide strong evidence that polycyclic aromatic hydrocarbons (PAHs) and persistent organic pollutants (POPs), including polychlorinated biphenyls (PCBs) and organochloride pesticides, result in the formation of abnormal liver conditions including neoplastic lesions in several fish species (Myers and others, 1990; Myers and others, 1998; Stehr and others, 2004).
+Polybrominated diphenyl ethers (PBDEs) are structurally similar to PCBs, persistent and may also be implicated in the formation of liver neoplasms in fish.
+European field studies have since identified similar toxicopathic, pre-neoplastic and neoplastic lesions in the European flounder (Platichthys flesus) and common dab (Limanda limanda) (Figure 1) that are considered the primary bioindicator species in the OSPAR North-east Atlantic region (Köhler, 1990; Lang and others, 2006; Vethaak and others, 2009; Stentiford and others, 2010).
+Furthermore, the monitoring of liver neoplasms has been used successfully to demonstrate site recovery with regards to the biological effects of contaminants (Baumann and Harshbarger, 1995; Myers and others 2008) saw reductions in the prevalence of liver neoplasms.

 Assessment method